English

 Year 7

-In November of Year 7 we study a range of speeches, from the demotic to the highly formal.
-It includes ‘classics’ like Martin Luther King, but also modern examples like Greta Thunberg, Maya Angelou, and Barack Obama, looking at the value of speaking in different contexts and above all, how we can make our voices heard above the ceaseless clamour of modern life.
+In November of Year 7 we study a range of speeches, including ‘classics’ like Martin Luther King and Sojourner Truth, but also modern examples like Greta Thunberg and Malala Yousafzai, looking at the value of speaking in different contexts and above all, how we can make our voices heard above the ceaseless clamour of modern life.

-Then we move on to A Midsummer Night’s Dream.
+Then we move on to Shakespearean comedy.
 This lovely unit is a full exploration of a classic Shakespeare play.
-We look at A Midsummer Night’s Dream and get to grips with characters, setting, Shakespeare’s wondrous use of language and the fantastical nature of both plays.
-Drama and role-play is at the centre, with some epic stand-offs between the warring couples.
+We look at A Midsummer Night’s Dream and get to grips with characters, setting, Shakespeare’s wondrous use of language and the fantastical use of setting.
+Drama and role-play take centre stage at the end of the unit as students perform the play-within-the-play.

 We round off Year 7 with a detailed and at times scholarly look at ancient Greek myths.
 We get acquainted with monsters and mythical beasts, meeting the Minotaur in the labyrinth among many others.
 This unit culminates with students exploring the genre creatively, crafting their own myths using the many stylistic features we’ve discovered along the way.